Troubleshooting

 Step 2: Check the soil

-Step 3: Rule out the easy explanations
+Step 3: Rule out the other explanations

 What not to do